jamescrg/minhome/README.md

 ## Summary

-A custom home page that focuses on speed, simplicity, and minimalism.
+A free and open-source custom home page application that focuses on speed, simplicity, and minimalism.
 Built on Django.

 ## Features